 Foreign currency risk is the risk that a variation in exchange rates between the Canadian dollar and other foreign Currencies will affect the Company's operations and financial results.
-The Company is exposed to this risk on its investment in Endocanna, an associate that bears the U.S. dollar as its functional currency.
-The Company is required to translate the financial position and operating results of Endocanna into Canadian dollars and to recognize its share of the resulting translation gain or loss in other comprehensive loss.
-The Company is further exposed to the risk through Opticann, a wholly owned subsidiary operating in United States.
-As at July 31, 2021 and October 31, 2020, the Company has not entered into any hedging agreements to mitigate foreign currency risk.
+The Company is exposed to this risk on its investment in EndoCanna, an associate that bears the U.S. dollar as its functional currency.
+The Company is required to translate the financial position and operating results of EndoCanna into Canadian dollars and to recognize its share of the resulting translation gain or loss in other comprehensive loss.
+The Company is further exposed to the risk through Opticann, a wholly owned subsidiary operating in United States and through its derivative liabilities denominated in USD.
+As at July 31, 2022 and October 31, 2021, the Company has not entered into any hedging agreements to mitigate foreign currency risk.
 As such, the Company's financial position and financial results may be adversely affected by the unfavorable fluctuations in currency exchange rates.